usmanakram/practice/JS/codewithmosh.com/Object-orientedProgrammingInJavaScript/notes/notes.md

 ### 1) Encapsulation:
 Uncle Bob says,
-> "the best function are those with no parameters"
+> "The best functions are those with no parameters"

 Using encapsulation, we group related variables and functions together, and this way we can reduce complexity.
 Now we can reuse this object in different parts of the program, or in different programs.